Botanical name

 Dosage

 Fresh garlic bulb: Average daily dose 4 g.
-It is not advisable to prepare a tea infusion, as the alliin contained in garlic is hardly soluble in water and, therefore, hardly passes into the tea; in any case, it would then spontaneously transform into unpleasant-smelling sulfur compounds during preparation.
+It is not advisable to prepare a tea, as alliin is barely soluble in water and therefore hardly transfers into the infusion; in addition, it would spontaneously transform into unpleasant-smelling sulfur compounds during preparation.

 Preparation of a tea